-Paul M. da Costa, a skilled medical malpractice attorney, and his associates at the law firm of Snyder Sarno D'Aniello Maceri & da Costa LLC.
-When he takes up your case, he will diligently gather and document all the required evidence to prove a negligence lawsuit, including going through hospital records and your personal health history, as well as seek the services of a medical expert, who must be a practitioner in the same field as the defendant, to review your case.
+Paul M. da Costa and his team at the law firm of Snyder Sarno D'Aniello Maceri & da Costa LLC.
+When he takes up your case, he will diligently gather and document all the required evidence to prove a negligence lawsuit, including going through hospital records and your personal health history, as well as seeking the services of a medical expert, who must be a practitioner in the same field as the defendant, to review your case.
 After filing the medical malpractice lawsuit, your lawyer will present an affidavit from the medical expert to support your claim.

 A successful suit can secure damages for your losses, including the cost of healthcare bills, ongoing care, and other expenses related to cerebral palsy.
-Other losses include compensation for loss of quality or life, and pain and suffering caused to the victims of medical malpractice.
+Other losses include compensation for loss of quality of life and pain and suffering caused to the victims of medical malpractice.